karltm/imldiff/README.md

 pip install -r requirements.txt
 ```

+Afterwards, run all commands in this environment.
+To deactivate, run `deactivate`.

 ### Run notebook server

-Make sure you have activated the virtual environment and set the PYTHONPATH environment variable, that the notebooks have access to the scripts inside it:
+First, set the PYTHONPATH environment variable, that the notebooks have access to the scripts inside it:
 ```
 export PYTHONPATH=$PWD/imldiff
 ```